 3D printing in medicine requires strict precision and biocompatibility, which differs from other 3D printing applications.
 Implants and devices directly interact with human tissue, so safe materials and reliable processes are essential.

 Materials like PEEK and bioceramics are commonly used in the body due to their biocompatibility, infection resistance, and durability.
-Other fields often place more emphasis on durability or flexibility than human safety.
+Other fields often place more emphasis on durability or flexibility than on human safety.

 The accuracy of 3D-printed implants and surgical models is vital for medical 3D printing.
 Even minor errors can result in poor surgical outcomes.
 SLA and SLS technologies are popular for creating detailed shapes in cranial implants without additional support structures.

 Healthcare needs differ from those of automotive manufacturing, which focuses on simple sub-assemblies without considering biological factors.
+However, if you want to make money from a 3D printer, exploring healthcare applications like custom prosthetics or medical models can open unique and profitable opportunities.

 Key Applications of 3D Printing in Healthcare